 Add a little math to your summer!
-MoMath is pleased to present the NYC Math Festival on Saturday, August 20, from 10:00 am to 4:00 pm ET (New York), providing a full day of math fun in the sun for all ages.
+MoMath is pleased to present the 7th Annual NYC Math Festival on Saturday, July 15, from 10:00 am to 4:00 pm, providing a full day of math fun in the sun for all ages.
 Bring your friends and the entire family to Fosun Plaza at 28 Liberty St. and enjoy hands-on math exhibits, entertaining mathematical games, and intriguing puzzles and brainteasers.
 Plus, take home a little bit of MoMath: we’ll be setting up an outpost of Additions, the shop at MoMath, for all your summer gift needs.

-Slice shapes with lasers, explore giant mazes, crank up the math tunes, design a roller coaster, and more… Enjoy these and other Math Midway classics.
-Plus, jump into an exciting race of mathematical and visual perception with Play Truchet and enjoy the mind-bending puzzles of Twist-n-Roll.
+Participants sliced shapes with lasers, explored giant mazes, cranked up the math tunes, designed a roller coaster, and more.
+Plus, they jumped into an exciting race of mathematical and visual perception with Play Truchet and enjoyed the mind-bending puzzles of Twist-n-Roll.

 MoMath’s Iconic Number Line

-Guests of all ages can enjoy a 120-foot-long trip along MoMath’s iconic number line!
+Guests of all ages enjoyed a 120-foot-long trip along MoMath’s iconic number line!

-As he tosses clubs and balls in crowd-thrilling arcs, educator John Chase demonstrates how mathematics is the secret to a juggler’s ability to anticipate the path of a ball or club in space and time.
+As he tossed clubs and balls in crowd-thrilling arcs, math educator John Chase demonstrated how mathematics is the secret to a juggler’s ability to anticipate the path of a ball or club in space and time.

-Mathematical mimes Tim and Tanya Chartier create the illusion of a wall, play catch with an invisible ball, and pull on a nonexistent rope in a series of fun vignettes illustrating concepts including estimation, tiling, and infinity.
+Mathematical mimes Tim and Tanya Chartier created the illusion of a wall, played catch with an invisible ball, and pulled on a nonexistent rope in a series of fun vignettes illustrating concepts including estimation, tiling, and infinity.

 Julia Robinson Mathematics Festival

-Join us for some magical math moments!
-Experience the joy of a play-based approach to problem solving and critical thinking and build confidence through challenges you conquer while surrounded by a supportive community.
+Participants joined us for some magical math moments, experiencing the joy of a play-based approach to problem-solving and critical thinking.

-The Lab for the Developing Mind at New York University (directed by Dr. Moira Dillon) investigates the origins and development of those incredible cognitive abilities that make us human.
+The Lab for the Developing Mind at New York University (directed by Dr. Moira Dillon) investigated the origins and development of those incredible cognitive abilities that make us human.
 Primary among them is our uniquely human capacity for mathematics!
 The lab has been collaborating with MoMath on research and outreach since 2017.
-The following activities will be presented by the lab: